-This Course Development Agreement ("CDA") is made and freely and voluntarily entered into this day of , 20 by and between Ferris State University (hereinafter referred to as "the Employer") and , whose address is (hereinafter referred to as "the course developer").

-BACKGROUND

-A. The Employer agrees to have created the approved distance learning course (course title and number) which will be included in the curriculum at FSU, pursuant to the responsibilities contained in Attachment C-1 (Course Developer Responsibilities);

-B. The course developer agrees to create for the Employer the approved distance learning course ("the approved distance learning course") in exchange for the compensation described herein;

-C. The Employer and the course developer recognize the mutual benefits to be derived from creation of the approved distance learning course and the necessity for faithful performance of the terms and conditions of this CDA;

-NOW THEREFORE, the parties hereby mutually agree as follows:

-1. The course developer will create, for approval, the distance learning course in accordance with the Employer requirements for distance learning courses.
-A set of suggested guidelines for tasks to be performed by the course developer are set forth in Attachment C-2 (Suggested Online Course Development Guidelines - filling out this chart is optional).

-2. As used in this CDA, the term "approved distance learning course" includes, without limitation, all materials submitted to the Employer in accordance with this CDA, including but not limited to videotapes, audio tapes, text, graphics, study guides, syllabi, tests, study aids of any type, written protocols, outlines, drafts, articles or other literary work in any format, including paper, electronic, computer-readable, machine-readable, CD-ROM, sound or video recording.

-3. In consideration for the services to be provided by the course developer under this CDA the following compensation or release time will be provided to the course developer.
+voluntarily entered into this day of, 20 by and between F erris State University (hereinafter referred to as "the Employer") and , whose address is (hereinafter referred to as "the course developer" ").
+BACKGROUND A. The Employer agrees to have created the approved distance learning course (course title and number which will be included in the curriculum at FSU, pursuant to the responsibilities contained in Attachment C-1 (Course Developer Responsibilities); B. The course developer agrees to create for the Employer the approve distance learning course ("the approved distance learning course") in exchange for compensation described herein; ed r the C. The Employer and the course developer recognize the mutual bene- be derived from creation of the approved distance learning course and the necessit faithful performance of the terms and conditions of this CDA; fits to y for NOW THEREFORE, the parties hereby mutually agree as follows: 1.
+The course developer will create, for approval, the distance learning course in accordance with the Employer requirements for distance learning courses of suggested guidelines for tasks to be performed by the course developer are set for Attachment C-2 (Suggested Online Course Development Guidelines - filling out the is optional). .
+A set orth in 2.
+As used in this CDA, the term "approved distance learning course" includes, without limitation, all materials submitted to the Employer in accordance this CDA, including but not limited to videotapes, audio tapes, text, graphics, study guides, syllabi, tests, study aids of any type, written protocols, outlines, drafts, artic other literary work in any format, including paper, electronic, computer-readable, machine-readable, CD-ROM, sound or video recording. with 3.
+In consideration for the services to be provided by the course develounder this CDA the following compensation or release time will be provided to the developer. oper course a.
+First course developed by the course designer

-- a.
-First course developed by the course designer - i.
-Development of a new online course \$1,864 per credit hour
+Development of a new online course - \$1,864 per credit hour

 - ii.
 Conversion of a hybrid/mixed course to fully online \$1400 per credit hour - iii.
 Online Course redesign \$850 per credit hour - b.
-Release time may be granted by the college with prior arrangements made between the college and the developer.

-4. The course developer warrants that all of his/her work associated with the creation, preparation, construction or development of the approved distance learning course will be in accordance with the provisions of the 2018-2023 Collective Bargaining Agreement between the Ferris State University Board of Trustees and the Ferris Faculty Association/MEA/NEA including Appendix B, the Intellectual Property Rights and Electronic Distance Learning Materials Agreement.
+Release time may be granted by the college with prior arrangements made between the college and the developer. - 4.
+The course developer warrants that all of his/her work associated with the creation, preparation, construction or development of the approved distance learning course will be in accordance with the provisions of the 2018-2023 Collective Bargaining Agreement between the Ferris State University Board of Trustees and the Ferris Faculty Association/MEA/NEA including Appendix B, the Intellectual Property Rights and Electronic Distance Learning Materials Agreement.